-A restraining order is a type of injunction of which the primary goal is to protect people from violence.
+A restraining order is a type of injunction of which the primary goal is to protect people from violence or stalking.
 An injunction is a court order to continue or cease actions between multiple parties.
 Injunctions are often referred to as restraining orders but they are a bit different.
 For example, a temporary restraining order (TRO) is usually issued while a permanent injunction is being worked out in court.
 These hearings can have serious long term effects on your life and can bring serious charges if you violate the court order.

-If you violate any of the above injunctions you will face a first degree misdemeanor charge which can bring up to one year in jail and a $1000 fine.
-Repeat violations can bring heavier charges such as a third degree felony punishable by up to 5 years in prison and a $5000 fine.
+If you violate any of the above injunctions you may be held in contempt of court.
+You may also face a first-degree misdemeanor charge which can bring up to one year in jail and a $1,000 fine.
+Repeat violations can bring heavier charges such as a third-degree felony punishable by up to 5 years in prison and a $5,000 fine.
 That is why it is imperative to have an attorney with you during these hearings.